top of page

 Anyway, she hands me back my passport, and I hear her say twenty-two years to her colleague.
 And then it clicked, the twenty-two years, that is.

-My brain tells my eyes that the tall, dark guy standing at the back of the office looks familiar, but it holds back his name.
+My brain tells my eyes that the tall, dark guy standing at the back of the office looks familiar, but holds back his name.
 And we look at each other with that 'I know you know that I know you!' kind of look.

 Bev, a yu dat?